 - L-Glutamine has been shown to feed the cells that line the intestinal tract, increase the number of healthy bacteria in the gut and help heal and restore the gut’s functional integrity.

 - Exercise can reduce stress levels and contribute to lower levels of inflammation.

 - try to get 20-30 minutes of physical activity 4-5 times a week

 - be sure to include a weight routine for at least 2 of those days

 Leaky Gut syndrome is associated with many symptoms that may be leading you towards further disease.
-Nutrient deficiency is common in many individuals who express these symptoms related to Leaky Gut.
-It is vital to optimizing your vitamin and mineral levels before it’s too late.
+Unfortunately, Nutrient deficiency is common in many individuals who express these symptoms related to Leaky Gut.
+So it is vital to optimize your vitamin and mineral levels before it’s too late.
 Testing methods including a comprehensive blood test and tissue mineral analysis can tell you exactly what you need and how much.
 Take the guesswork out and get tested today!

 - Dr. Massey, Patrick.
 M.D.
 Ph.D.
 Conditions – Gastrointestinal – Leaky gut syndrome.
 ALT-MED Medical and Physical Therapy.
 2013. http://www.alt-med.org/conditions-gastrointestinal-leaky-gut-syndrome.php.
 Acessed on April 28, 2013

 - Drago, Sandro, Asmar, Ramzi El, Di Pierro, Mariarosaria, et. al. Gliadin, zonulin and gut permeability: Effects on celiac and non-celiac intestinal mucosa and intestinal cell lines.
 Scand J Gastroenterol.
 2006 Apr;41(4):408-19.
 PMID: 16635908